cassiomolin/http-patch-spring/README.md

 To minimize the boilerplate code of converting the domain model to the API model (and vice versa), we could rely on frameworks such as [MapStruct][mapstruct].
 And we also could consider using [Lombok][lombok] to generate getters, setters, `equals()`, `hashcode()` and `toString()` methods for us.

-By decoupling the API model from domain model, we also can ensure that we expose only the fields that can be updated.
+By decoupling the API model from domain model, we also can ensure that we expose only the fields that can be modified.
 For example, we don't want to allow the client to modify the `id` field of our domain model.
 So our API model shouldn't contain the `id` field (and any attempt to modify it may cause an error or may be ignored).

 In this example, the domain model class is called `Contact` and the model class that represents a resource is called `ContactResourceInput`.
 To convert between these two models with MapStruct, we could define a mapper interface and MapStruct will generate an implementation for it: